singh-ab/jobweave/README.md

 2. **Add Job Description**

    - Paste the job description into the first text area
-   - OR click "📄 Capture from current page" if viewing a job posting
+   - OR click "Capture from current page" if viewing a job posting
    - The AI will analyze key requirements and skills

 3. **Add Your Resume** (Optional)

    - Paste 3-10 bullets about your experience
-   - OR click "📄 Upload Resume (PDF)" to upload your PDF resume
+   - OR click "Process Resume (PDF)" to upload your PDF resume
    - Text will be extracted automatically (client-side only)

 4. **Customize Settings**